MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 Teams must register for the challenge using the following form before midnight (PST) on **1 March 2018**: [http://goo.gl/yQUazq](http://goo.gl/yQUazq).

-Challenge entries must be submitted in the form of a 7-minute research presentation, which should be emailed to `data-challenge@physionet.org` before noon (PST) on **6 March 2018**.
+Challenge entries must be submitted in the form of a 7-minute research presentation, which should be emailed to `data-challenge@physionet.org` before **7am (PST) Wednesday 7 March 2018**.

 Guidelines for entering the challenge and preparing the presentation are outlined in the "Registration checklist" and "Submission checklist" sections below.